KevinDepedri/Automated-Planning/README.md

 That solution is based on the following list of hierarchical tasks, methods and actions
 ![Task-3: Panda run, solution 1, actions](https://github.com/KevinDepedri/Automated-Planning/blob/main/computed_plans/task3/task3_solution1_actions.PNG)

 We can notice that this plan is not optimal due to the task `deliver_by_robot`.
-For this reason, since no options are available on panda to perform a larger search and look for alternative solutions, we have decided to comment the task that led to this suboptimal behavior.
+For this reason, since no options are available on Panda to perform a larger search and look for alternative solutions, we have decided to comment the task that led to this suboptimal behavior.
 Then we ran again the search obtaining the following plan

 ![Task-3: Panda run, solution 2](https://github.com/KevinDepedri/Automated-Planning/blob/main/computed_plans/task3/task3_solution2.PNG)